Learning Outcomes

 - Acceleration clauses allow lenders to demand full payment of the mortgage upon default or specified events.

-- Due-on-sale clauses are a type of acceleration clause triggered by unauthorized transfers.
+- Due-on-sale clauses are a type of acceleration clause triggered by unauthorized transfers of the mortgaged property.

 - Lenders must follow contractual notice and cure requirements before accelerating.

-- Acceleration is a prerequisite to foreclosure after default.
+- Acceleration is often a prerequisite to foreclosure for the full remaining debt.

 - Courts generally enforce acceleration clauses as written, unless unconscionable or prohibited by statute.